Licensing criteria for Kōhanga reo

 Health and safety practices criterion 19

-§ Food is served at appropriate times to meet the nutritional needs of each child while they are attending.
-Where food is provided by the service, it is of sufficient variety, quantity, and quality to meet these needs.
-When food is provided by parents, the service encourages and promotes healthy eating guidelines.
+Food is served at appropriate times to meet the nutritional needs of each child while they are attending.
+Where food is provided by the service, it is of sufficient variety, quantity and quality to meet the nutritional and developmental needs of each child.
+Where food is provided by parents, the service encourages and promotes healthy eating guidelines.

 HS20: Food hygiene